 Historically, solving this challenge required manually passing trace IDs between services to get a full view of your application performance.
 But that’s a time-consuming approach that often results in blind spots between AWS and the rest of your services.

 Introducing our new AWS X-Ray integration

-The New Relic AWS X-Ray integration finally solves this problem by combining New Relic Distributed Tracing and X-Ray into a single, seamless experience.
-Now, you can automatically see an end-to-end view of requests as they travel through their applications, along with filtering, querying, and visualizing trace data to quickly debug issues.
+The New Relic AWS X-Ray integration finally addresses this problem by combining New Relic distributed tracing and X-Ray into an integrated experience.
+Now, you can see a view of requests as they travel through their applications, along with filtering, querying, and visualizing trace data to quickly debug issues.

 Because this update brings rich trace data for AWS-managed services, it’s now easy to get insight into how services—like AWS Lambda, Amazon Simple Queue Service, Amazon API Gateway, or Amazon DynamoDB—are contributing to your total transaction time or possibly causing errors.
 This means transactions that happen inside AWS can be just as transparent as transactions within your own hosted environments.

 "By integrating AWS X-Ray with New Relic, customers can get application trace data from managed AWS services and New Relic agents into a single debugging and triaging experience," says Nizar Tyrewalla, Sr. Product Manager for AWS X-Ray.
 "With this feature, developers and operators will be able to pinpoint services causing errors and performance bottlenecks, and resolve issues faster."